DestinationsEurope

 First things first: where to stay in Munich?

-We usually compare prices on Booking.com and AirBnb – and we’re having more and more luck lately finding better deals and prices (including for apartments on the former).
-AirBnb is becoming more and more expensive for some reason.
+We usually compare prices on Booking.com and AirBnb – and we’re having more and more luck lately finding better deals and prices, including for apartments on the former.
+But even so, “better deals” is still expensive so be prepared.

-Anyway, you should check out all options before deciding!
+I recommend looking at all options before picking (and try to book in advance to get the best deals possible).
 You can check out the available properties in Munich for your dates here.

 Unless there is a solid reason not to stay close to the city center, we usually search for an area that’s as close as possible to the heart of the city.

-It is true that accommodation there is usually a bit more expensive, but you end up saving a lot on transportation costs (even public transportation adds up, not to mention Uber or taxi fares!) so in the end you might still end up paying less or about the same – but you are in a great area!
+It is true that accommodation there is even more expensive, but you end up saving a lot on transportation costs (even public transportation adds up, not to mention Uber or taxi fares!) so in the end you might still end up paying less or about the same – but you are in a great area!

 It’s also here where you will find most attractions in the city, and since you only have three days on hand, even 15 minutes saved here and there add up and matter.

-In our case, we found this perfect little studio close to the students area: a place that wasn’t extremely spectacular, but which was exactly what we needed since it had two large beds and a little office area for me to do a bit of writing on.
+In our case, we found this perfect little studio close to the Universty district: a place that wasn’t extremely spectacular, but which was exactly what we needed since it had two large beds and a little office area for me to do a bit of writing on.

 (Reality check: didn’t really get to write a lot during our stay as we were always on the run to somewhere).